This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 Fried rice is best made with the same kind of steamed white rice as you find served in Chinese restaurants.
 This is usually long-grain white rice.

 Cooked rice that has been refrigerated overnight is ideal for making fried rice.
 The rice grains have had a chance to dry out a bit, which keeps them from getting mushy or overcooked when frying.
 The grains will also stick together less.

-Trust me, I've tried using still warm cooked rice and it just doesn't work as well.
-You can cook a fresh batch of rice, transfer it to a wide, shallow bowl or baking sheet, spread it out, and stick it in the refrigerator or freezer to chill it down quickly.
+Trust me, I’ve tried using still warm cooked rice and it just doesn’t work as well.
+You can cook a fresh batch of rice using a bit less water than usual and then transfer it to a wide, shallow bowl or baking sheet, spread it out, and stick it in the refrigerator or freezer to chill it down quickly.

 Alternatively, you can purchase cooked rice at just about any Asian restaurant, bring it home, transfer it to a wide, shallow bowl or spread it out on a baking sheet and pop it in the fridge or freezer to chill.